mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 A tactic to bridge this potential disconnect is have two tracks of learning - one concepts first - and one choice first and to plan for learners that to 'meet in the middle' where their abstract teacher teacher-led learning connects with their project-based concrete explorations.
 The role of the teacher to help the learners make those connections.

 In the classroom there is an additional challenge for teachers to observe and measure learner progress.
 How can this be done without it being overwhelming?
-In the last section we looked at different observations techniques outlined in the NCCE quick read.
+In another chapter we looked at different observations techniques outlined in the NCCE quick read.
 In PBL the more closely aligned technique is that of supporting learners to monitor and document their own progress.
-Teachers can support that process by helping learners to map their activities and
+Teachers can support that process by helping learners to map their activities and reflect on the progress they are making.

-The process of planning a course of learning in this way may seem daunting.
+The process of planning a course of project based learning may seem daunting.
 It is certainly a very different approach.
-It is worth restating that the advantages are not only in the engagement of students but also that the process is in line with the principles of Universal Design for Learning.
-By providing a variety of possible activities and choice, a tangible, sharable outcome

-I explore this strategy that allows students to experience both the more abstract concepts entangled in the process of planning and coding a project in the context of game making in another chapter in this collection.
+It is worth restating that the advantages are not only in the engagement of students but also that the process is in line with the principles of Universal Design for Learning and will therefore benefit many of your learners greatly.
+If you want more details on how PBL can be put into practice in a computing setting, in another chapter I explore the process of planning and coding a project in the context of game making in another chapter in this collection.

-### Significance of Project and Design approaches for Inclusion

-In a previous chapter we covered the fundamentals of UDL (Universal Design for Learning).
-There are clear similarities between the concrete / hands on approach of project based work and the UDL framework.
-Share tactics that teachers can draw on to make their approach more inclusive are;

-While this chapter recognises the
-At this point recap on significance for inclusion

-### Conclusion - Supporting the Development of Learning Communities
+## Conclusion - Supporting the Development of Learning Communities

 In much of the research surrounding motivation, participation and peer learning we see that the learning of complex processes doesn't happen in a vacuum.
 There is a clear value of creating a learning community of coders working on project that are as authentic and linked to their own interests.
 To help this to happen we can draw on some of the rich research and resources that are available from different streams of practice including project based learning, Universal Design for Learning and design-based approaches.

 We have explored that while there are challenges to balancing the more open-ended goals and the degree of learner choice needed by these approaches and the more prescriptive requirements of the computing curriculum.
 To help bridge this gap there are new resources from NCCE that draw on socio-cultural research to offer guidance on on PBL, observation and pair programming.
 These resources and supporting articles from teachers and other practitioners in blogs and publications like Hello World have a focus on the reality of mainstream school environment.
 This tension between the more rote-learning elements of the curriculum and the need for more fluid programming experiences raises an important question for the future.
 How can some of the more flexible techniques for observing and assessing learner progress can be brought into exam practice to reduce the gap between exam and real life coding practices.
+For example, NCCE's work to promote artefact-based questions (ABQs) to assess PBL is very promising.

 We are still in the early days of sharing our practices and resources as a community of computing educators.
 I hope that this chapter has encouraged keep exploring more authentic coding practices in schools and to share your experiences with others.

-WHERE TO DO THIS?
-A final note on how teachers share practice.
-CAS forums, blogs, twitter etc.
+To continue this journey there are many forums where teachers share practice; these include CAS forums, blogs, twitter posts and so on.
+To fully explore the potential of projects let's share and encourage others to share how we have used design and PBL approaches in our work.
+Let's also look for other community-building opportunities like Cooler Project and perhaps build new regional ways of allowing our learners to share and showcase the fruits of their projects.